 GEN VIC is focused on innovating our methods of responding to gender based violence, especially in those hard to reach spaces such as workplaces, politics, in the media and online.
 We’ve done this through our longstanding project ‘Enhancng Online Safety for Women’.
 We’ve also engaged in strengthening our community of violence prevention practitioners by providing training, resources and scholarships.

-This Thursday, 25th of November marks the first day of 16-Days of Activism against Gender Based Violence, with the United Nations theme, Orange the World: End Violence Against Women Now!
+Thursday, 25 November marks the first day of 16-Days of Activism against Gender Based Violence, with the United Nations theme, Orange the World: End Violence Against Women Now!
 And Respect Victoria’s theme, Call It Out (Respect Is).
 At GEN VIC we’re pleased to bring together a calendar of events happening statewide for this year’s #16DaysOfActivism campaign.
 Ending gender based violence must happen everywhere: in media, in politics and online as well as at home, in our relationships, on the street and in the workplace.

 The Gender Equity Victoria Enhancing Online Safety for Women Project is a world-first project funded by the Victorian Government that works with individuals and organisations using social media, and moderators of online discussion forums, to address gendered cyberhate.
 This innovative project is focused on increasing support in online forums, social media and workplaces for individuals who challenge dominant gender norms, behaviours and practices.